-The day after the burial of the father king, the son-king inherited the famous throne.
+The day after the burial of the father king, his son inherited the famous throne.
 But he was more proud than responsible.
 “Well, at last I’m the king!
 From now on, I will do what I want!
-Why did my father, the previous king, send me to school.
+Why did my father, the previous king, send me to school?
 I did not need it.
 I was going to become a king.
 My destiny was already drawn like that of my grandfather and the grandfather of my grandfather, the previous kings ?!”
 He thought as he sat down for the first time on his father’s throne.

-The minister, still shocked by the disappearance of the father king, a little suspicious of this vain successor and not paying attention to what he said, advanced cautiously and announced:
+The minister,still sad and traumatized by the disappearance of the venerated king, a little suspicious of this vain successor and not paying attention to what he said, advanced cautiously and announced:

 – Majesty, the food collected last year is about to expire …

-– Ask my subjects to bring some.
+– Ask my subjects to fix it.
 What are they good at if they cannot even fill the barns of my kingdom?

 – But Majesty, your subjects have other responsibilities …